divyaKh/CMPE255Project/6.Archive/paper.md

 1. Dropping unnecessary columns: The columns that add no information to the dataset are dropped so that number of features to work with are reduced.

 2. Dealing with Missing Values: Generally, the dataset contains some missing values which need to be dealt with attentively.
 There are different ways to deal with a missing value:
  	2.1 Drop the missing value record(row) or feature(column)
  	2.2 Replace missing value with appropriate mean/mode/median value of the feature(column)

-In this project, since input dataset did not contain any missing values, this step is not performed.
+In this project, since input dataset did not contain any missing values for numerical data, this step is not performed.

 3. Incorrect values: There could some invalid entries into a feature that are not of the expected datatype of that feature.
 These values need to be corrected.
 In this project, few columns like "is_ftp_login" and "is_sm_ips_ports" that expected binary input contained non binary value.
 This is corrected to get non-erroneous results.